 Plus and Premium models can be optioned with a sunroof and the Driver Confidence Package, which includes voice-activated navigation, premium Entune audio with App Suite, a proximity key, push-button start, HD Radio, HD Traffic, HD Weather, Bluetooth audio streaming and SiriusXM satellite radio.

-All Corolla models come standard with dual front, dual side and full-length side curtain airbags in addition to traction and stability control systems.
+All Corolla models are fitted as standard with dual front, front side and full-length side curtains airbags.
+Also included is a driver's knee airbag and passenger's seat cushion airbag as well as traction and stability control systems.

 Before putting a new Corolla in the driveway, shoppers should also check out the slew of other accomplished compact sedans on the market.
 These include the fine-handling, European-flavored Ford Focus; the stylish, sporty and tech-packed Mazda Mazda3; the sleek and value-laden Kia Forte; and the spacious, Alfa Romeo-derived Dodge Dart.